meganchu2/183/Final project.md

 <table>
   <tr>
     <td><img src="https://www.pastepic.xyz/images/2018/12/14/Untitled51f762f1893d848d8.png" "heatmap+histograms" width="800")></td>
     <td><sub>Figure 5: Example of heatmap and histogram visualizations for the Normalized and Observed over Expected contact matrices.
-Notice that the diagonals in the heatmaps have 0 contacts because it represents interactions of any DNA fragment with itself, and we made sure to remove any reads that suggested this in the data pre-processiong step.
+Notice that the diagonals in the heatmaps have 0 contacts because it represents interactions of any DNA fragment with itself, and we made sure to remove any reads that suggested this in the data pre-processing step.
 [5]</sub></td>
   </tr>
 </table>
 <!---